MEN AT WORK TRAINING & ASSESSMENT (RTO 41067)

 - Be able to demonstrate how they are continuing to develop their VET knowledge and skills as well as maintaining their industry currency and trainer/ assessor competence

 Courses are delivered through face-to-face group classes.
 A variety of theoretical, experiential, practical and interactive delivery strategies are employed in the classroom.
-Strategies may include trainer presentation and demonstration, observation and practice, workshop practise, written work, discussions, question and answer sessions, case studies, projects, role play and structured exercises.
+Strategies may include trainer presentation and demonstration, observation and practice, workshop practice, written work, discussions, question and answer sessions, case studies, projects, role play and structured exercises.

 4.2.2 Materials and equipment